nunb/clojure-tpch-postgres/README.md

 # jdbc

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to automate testing of POSTGRES using tables and queries laid down by TPC-H specification.

 ## Usage

-FIXME
+Install Leiningen as per http://leiningen.org/ .

+In the project source directory execute below commands to compile the project and create it's uberjar which packs all dependencies.

+lein compile
+lein uberjar

 ## License